Hajdulord/p4-in-network-memory/README.md

 >
 ```

-3. The test program will enter into a new prompt, into which you can type basic expressions.
-It will then parse your expression, and prepare a packet accordingly.
+3. The test program will enter into a new prompt, into which you can type the input you want to send.
+There are two types of possible interactions: writing and reading.
+After that, the address of the registry must be passed, then the data to write to the registry.
+(You must pass a data file even in a read operation.)
+It will then parse your input and prepare a packet accordingly.
 This packet will then be sent to the switch for processing.
-When the switch returns the result of the operation, the test program will print the result.
+When the switch returns the result of the reading, the test program will print the result.

 ```
+> 1 12 123456
+1 12 123456
->
+> 0 12 0
+0
+12
+123456
 >
 ```